Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Finasteride is also effective in treating benign prostatic hyperplasia (BPH) — a condition often referred to as enlarged prostate.
 BPH is sometimes associated with problems related to erectile dysfunction, ejaculation, prostate cancer, and changes in sex drive.

-Using it against medical advice, however, can increase your risk of potential side effects, as is the case with most prescription treatment options.
+Using it against medical recommendations, however, can increase your risk of potential finasteride side effects, as is the case with most prescription treatment options.

-Since finasteride requires a prescription, you’ll need to see a healthcare provider.
-But don’t worry — this process isn’t complicated or expensive.
+Because finasteride requires a prescription, you must see a healthcare provider.
+But don’t worry — this process doesn’t have to be complicated or costly.

 During a consultation, your healthcare provider might ask you questions like: